nadunperera/ghn_scraper_service/README.md

 ghn_scraper_service
 =======

-ghn_scraper_service is a collection of scrapers written using selenium.
-This was done using chromedriver_win32.
+ghn_scraper_service is a collection of scrapers written using selenium and python.

 ### Usage